Land Clearing Open Burn Information

 DEC manages open burns to minimize health impacts from smoke and keep Alaska’s air clean.
 Open burning regulated by DEC includes agricultural / development land clearing fires, land management fires, incinerators that do not meet emission standards in 18 AAC 50.050, and fire fighter training with fuel and structures.
 This page only pertains to land clearing open burns.

 If you plan on burning, or clearing and burning more than 40 acres in a year, you need a Land Clearing Open Burn Approval from DEC.
-Link to: Land Clearing Open Burn Application (PDF).
+Land Clearing Open Burn Application (PDF).

 You need a black smoke approval permit from DEC if you intend to burn petroleum-based materials, asphalt, rubber products, or other materials in a way that gives off black smoke.